dedesite/illuminato/README.md

 ## Roadmap

-The goal is to be closer to October CMS plugin behaviour with controller, form definitions with YAML files etc.
+The goal is to be closer to October CMS plugin behaviour with controller, forms definition with YAML files etc.

 * AdminController like October CMS list
 * Module's config like October CMS Settings